bodlex/OBD2-reader/README.md

-The files of the project to be found on the branch master

 # OBD2-Reader

 A Python-based OBD-II live data logger that collects and stores real-time vehicle sensor data using an ELM327 adapter and `python-OBD`.
 It features a live dashboard, data storage, and web interface for monitoring engine and vehicle parameters.